xelemir/MarekBot/README.md

 <br>
 Discord bot with Spotify, Clash of Clans, Last.fm and Google Firebase integration.<br>
-The core feature is a random quote generator with e.g. school quotes.
+The core feature is a random quote generator with e.g. school quotes.<br>
 <br>
 <hr>